 Each grant and loan has its own requirements and application process.
 Please click the above links for the details and to apply.
 The Chamber is available to answer questions, but is not in charge of applications.

 Federal loan opportunities

-The Paycheck Protection Program use requirements for loan forgiveness have been changed.
+The Paycheck Protection Program use requirements for loan forgiveness have been expanded and continues to be changed.
 Some of the requirements have been broadened answering the concerns of small business owners.
-For instance, you now have 24 weeks to spend your funds instead of 8 weeks.

 SBA loans now available to Illinois businesses

 The U.S. Small Business Administration is offering low-interest federal disaster loans for working capital to Illinois small businesses suffering substantial economic injury as a result of the Coronavirus (COVID-19).

 Eligibility for Economic Injury Disaster Loans is based on the financial impact of the Coronavirus (COVID-19).
 The interest rate is 3.75 percent for small businesses.
 The interest rate for private non-profit organizations is 2.75 percent.
 SBA offers loans with long-term repayments in order to keep payments affordable, up to a maximum of 30 years and are available to entities without the financial ability to offset the adverse impact without hardship.

 Applicants may apply online, receive additional disaster assistance information and download applications at https://disasterloan.sba.gov/ela.
 Applicants may also call SBA’s Customer Service Center at (800) 659-2955 or email [email protected] for more information on SBA disaster assistance.
 Individuals who are deaf or hard‑of‑hearing may call (800) 877-8339.
 Completed applications should be mailed to U.S. Small Business Administration, Processing and Disbursement Center, 14925 Kingsport Road, Fort Worth, TX 76155.

 The deadline to apply for an Economic Injury Disaster Loan is Dec.
 21, 2020.